Wells Fargo Autograph® Card review

 - While you can redeem points for travel, you don't have the option to transfer them to airline or hotel loyalty programs.

-You earn 3X points on travel, gas, transit and dining.
+You earn 3X points on travel, gas stations, transit and dining.
 You also earn 3X points per dollar on popular streaming services and phone plans.

 On other purchases you earn 1X point per dollar.
 There’s no limit on the number of points you can earn and points don’t expire as long as your account remains open and in good standing.